al-ell/geoQuiz/README.md

 As a first time user of the site I want to:

+- Understand the purpose of the site
+- Understand how to navigate to different pages
 - Complete a gepgraphy quiz
 - See my score at the end of the quiz